 The Houseleek was once used in Italy as a love charm.
 However, that use for it has fallen out of fashion.

-Modern medical research has shown that the Houseleek contains carbohydrates, isocitric acid, citric acid, malic acid, malonic acid, free amino acids (asparagines), phenol carbonic acid, flavonoids, and mucilage.
-The flavonoids it contains contribute to its anti-inflammatory properties.
+Modern medical research has shown that the Houseleek contains carbohydrates, isocitric acid, citric acid, malic acid, malonic acid, free amino acids (asparagines), carbonic phenol acid, flavonoids, and mucilage.
+The flavonoids contribute to its anti-inflammatory properties.
 So once again, modern scientists can confirm what the ancients and rustics have known for centuries.